xinmeiwen/pixyll/_posts/2019-04-23-7-indian-affiliate-marketing-programs.md

 categories: affiliate

 ---
 I would like to present a list of **Top 7** Indian affiliate marketing programs that you should join.Most of theses do not need a website to sign up with.

-**1.Amazon Affiliate Program**
+**Amazon Affiliate Program**

 We all know how big Amazon is in the Indian e-commerce market.
 It is spending huge money on its marketing and popularity, and thus, already is a very popular brand name amongst online Indian shoppers.

 Amazon’s affiliate program should be a priority for you because it is offers some of the highest rates of commission in India.
 The commission can range anywhere up to 12% which is surely a big number.

 Another benefit with Amazon, as we have talked earlier as well, is that it is already a very popular brand name.
 So if someone sees the ad or the link on your website linked to Amazon, they will not mind clicking on it as Amazon is a very trusted brand.
-To join the program signup at [Login - Prime Digital](http://primedigital.hasoffers.com/) .
+To join the program signup at Login - Prime Digital .

 **Flipkart Affiliate Program**